BatistaCo-Pedro/node/doc/api/wasi.md

 > Stability: 1 - Experimental

-<strong class="critical">The `node:wasi` module does not currently provide the
-comprehensive file system security properties provided by some WASI runtimes.
-Full support for secure file system sandboxing may or may not be implemented in future.
-In the mean time, do not rely on it to run untrusted code. </strong>

 <!-- source_link=lib/wasi.js -->

 The WASI API provides an implementation of the [WebAssembly System Interface][] specification.
-WASI gives WebAssembly applications access to the underlying operating system via a collection of POSIX-like functions.
+WASI gives sandboxed WebAssembly applications access to the underlying operating system via a collection of POSIX-like functions.

 ```mjs
 import { readFile } from 'node:fs/promises';